stevan/Jackalope-REST/README.md

         link    : <hyperlink to read this resource>
      }

-The '$id' field is the same as the 'id' field in a resource, the 'type_of' field is the schema this '$id' refers too.
+The __id__ field is the same as the 'id' field in a resource, the 'type_of' field is the schema this __id__ refers too.
 Then optionally we have a 'version', which is as described above and could be used in your code to check that the resource being referred to has not changed.
 We also optionally have a 'link', which is an 'hyperlink' of the 'read' service for this resource (basically a link to the resource itself).